jupyter/jupyter/docs/source/developer-docs/contrib_guide_code.rst

    that is logged out by the program when a certain error happens you might name your branch `update-error-text`.

 3. Refer to the repository's README and documentation for details on configuring your system for development.

 4. Identify the module or class where the code change you will make will reside and leave a comment in the file describing what issue you are trying to address.

-5. Open a pull request to the repository with [WIP] appended to the front so that the core team is aware that you are actively pursuing the issue.
+5. Open a pull request to the repository with ``[WIP]`` appended to the front so that the core team is aware that you are actively pursuing the issue.
    When creating a pull request, make sure that the title clearly and concisely described what your code does.
 For example, we might use the title "Updated error message on ExampleException".
 In the body of the pull request, make sure that you include the phrase "Closes #issue-number-here", where the issue number is the issue number of the issue that you are addressing in this PR.

+   Feel free to open a PR as early as possible.
+Getting early feedback on your approach will save you time and prevent the need for an extensive refactor later.

 6. Run the test suite locally in order to ensure that everything is properly configured on your system.
 Refer to the repository's README for information on how to run the test suite.
 This will typically require that you run the ``nosetests`` command on the commandline.
+Alternatively, you may submit a pull request.
+Our Continuous Integration system will test your code and report test results.

 7. Find the test file associated with the module that you will be changing.
    In the test file, add some tests that outline what you expect the behavior of the change should be.
 If we continue with our example of updating the text that is logged on error, we might write test cases that check to see